gunschu/jitsi_meet/README.md

 ### Android
-Jitsi Meet's SDK AndroidManifest.xml will conflict with your project, namely the applicatoin:label field.
+Jitsi Meet's SDK AndroidManifest.xml will conflict with your project, namely the application:label field.
 To counter that, go into `android/app/src/main/AndroidManifest.xml` and add the tools library and `tools:replace="android:label"` to the application tag.